adolfousier/langfuse-rust/CONTRIBUTING.md

-# Contributing to langfuse_tracker
+# Contributing to langfuse-rust

-Thank you for your interest in contributing to the langfuse_tracker project!
+Thank you for your interest in contributing to the langfuse-rust project!
 This document provides guidelines and instructions to help you get started.

 ## Code of Conduct